variantstudios/compasshighschool.org/pages/parent-resources/index.md

 ## Family Guidebook 2019

-Click on the title above to learn more details about all things Compass.
-The Guidebook is a “living document” and will be updated as we learn and grow.
+FALL 2019 Guidebook COMING SOON\!&nbsp; The Guidebook is a “living document” and will be updated as we learn and grow.